boldbrush/ASPClassicCompiler/readme.md

 Very few things, but all the ASP built-in objects are there.
 Session, cookies, Application.StaticObjects and Application.Contents may behave in funny ways.

-You need explicitly specify the path to a file.
-The server currently will not look for, say, `index.asp` and will exit with error.
+You need to explicitly specify the path to a file in the URL.
+The server currently will not look for, say, `index.asp` on `/my/path/` and will exit with error.

 ## License